xataio/client-ts/cli/README.md

 ## Next Steps

-Now that your project is set up with the Xata CLI, and if you've opted to use code generation (recommended), we recommend exploring the [TypeScript/JavaScript SDK](https://docs.xata.io/sdk/getting-started) section of the documentation to get up to speed using it.
+Now that your project is set up with the Xata CLI, and if you've opted to use code generation (recommended), we suggest exploring the [TypeScript/JavaScript SDK](https://docs.xata.io/sdk/getting-started) section of the documentation to get up to speed using it.